ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   He doesn’t have the time to think
   Reaching for his golden cloak
   he drapes it around him in a stroke.
-  Taking a pause to settle down,  now comfortable in his glowing gown
+  Taking a pause to settle down, comfy in his glowing gown
   It dawns on him that not many that day will have risen so early to see him that way.